The 20 Worst Places to Live in Arkansas

 In the past, Forrest City was not considered an overly dangerous place to live.
 In fact, property crimes have continuously decreased over the last few years.

-The reason that Forrest City is now the seventh most dangerous place to live and the 12th worst place to live overall is that violent crime rates have seen a significant increase.
-Residents of the city now have a one in 112 chance of becoming a victim of a violent crime, such as rape, assault, or murder.
+The reason that Forrest City is now higher on the list is because the violent crime rates have seen a significant increase.
+Residents of the city now have a one in 112 chance of becoming a victim of a violent crime, such as rape, assault, or even murder.

 11. Little Rock

 Little Rock makes it onto the list of the worst places to live in Arkansas as it is the most dangerous place to live in the state, says Only In Your State.
-The city contributes significantly to Arkansas being ranked as the fourth most dangerous state in the United States, after Alaska, New Mexico, and Louisiana.
+The city contributes significantly to Arkansas being ranked as one of the more dangerous cities in the United States

 In terms of violent crime, Little Rock is the second most dangerous place in Arkansas, and there is a one in 69 chance of becoming a victim of violent crime.
 With such high risks attached to living in Little Rock, it may seem surprising that almost 200,000 people have chosen to live in the state capital.